TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 1 --> I'd come across adaptive auto-scaling for DynamoDB, and I knew I had to utilise this
 _Benefit it brings in:-_ Helps us control on the costs, Dynamo would automatically adjust the workload based on the fluctauting requirements.
 This means it's making resource utilisation all the more efficient. 👍

+#### We had to choose between On-demand throughput versus Provisoned Throughput + Auto-scaling.
+Which one did we opt while designing this?

+ i.
+We had to consider the price point here.
+The "Per-unit cost" was turning out to be expensive for the on-demand mode than the provisioned counterpart + Autoscaling.

+ > Yes, this was the _catch_ here.
+It's absolutely wonderful when you've got unpredictable access patterns, and capacity planning looks difficult.
+But since it charges you on the actual read/ writes, the cost per unit capacity, turns out to be way higher.
+If we'd be in a scenario, where there's consistent traffic coming in, levels are pretty much predictable, I'll advise it'll be way more cost-effective to go with a baseline set up for provisioned read./ write units plus auto-scale based on utilisation thresholds.

+--

 2 --> We had to eliminate lambda cold starts for improvising on the performance plus scalability of the application